-The legal services that Epstein Becker Green tax attorneys provide for our tax-exempt and nonprofit organization clients include:
+The services that our tax attorneys provide to our tax-exempt and nonprofit organization clients include:

 - Forming nonprofit health care entities, and obtaining tax-exempt status